jthomasmock/gistillery/README.md

 ### Step 1

-We can use `gist_upload()` to take code from a file (via `readLines`), from the a `repre`/clipboard via `clipr::read_clip()`, or from a unsaved file via `rstudioapi`.
+We can use `gist_upload()` to take code from a file (via `readLines`), from a `reprex`/clipboard via `clipr::read_clip()`, or from a unsaved file via `rstudioapi`.
 Note that it also attaches the Gist URL to the bottom of the code snippet, so when you eventually share the code as an image people can still access copy-pastable code!
 (This is borrowed from `gistfo`, not an original idea)

 ``` r
 # Load the functions